Using BitFaster Alerts

 Now click on the Add button to create the Alert.

-To edit an Alert, click on Alerts in the tree view under Transactional Messages and then double click on the Alert Name in the right window pane.
+To edit an Alert, click on Alerts in the tree view under Automation and then double click on the Alert Name in the right window pane.
 Then click on the Data Source tab.

 In the Post Alert Action section, click on the New button.